 An Advanced Web Ranking study in 2014 found that organic search results on the first page of Google earned 71% of the clicks.
 In the same year, Conductor revealed that 64% of all clicks in the SERPs were captured by organic listings.
 In comparison, the same Conductor study found that paid ads accounted for merely 6% of clicks.

 That was in 2014!
-Since that time, however, Google paid ads have undergone significant renovations to attract engagement:
+Since that time, however, Google paid ads have undergone significant renovations to fight banner blindness:

 - Google removed text ads from the right rail

 - More ads appear above the organic results